samjones00/docs/docs/_documentation/netcore-localhost-cert.md

 ### Accessing from C# Clients

-As .NET is able to access your OS's trusted certificates you'll also be able to access the custom domains without additional configuration:
+As .NET has access your OS's trusted certificates you'll be able to access the custom domains without additional configuration:

 ```csharp
 var client = new JsonServiceClient("https://dev.servicestack.com:5001"); //.NET HttpWebRequest